emmet-jones/New-SA-MP-callbacks/README.md

 // Called when a player is reloading their weapon. forward OnPlayerReloadWeapon(playerid, weaponid, ammo);

-// Called when a player is burning from fire. forward OnPlayerBurning(playerid, status);
+// Called when a player starts or stops burning from fire. forward OnPlayerBurn(playerid, status);

-// Called when a player aims a weapon. forward OnPlayerAiming(playerid, weaponid, status);
+// Called when a player starts or stops aiming a weapon. forward OnPlayerAiming(playerid, weaponid, status);

-// Called when a player's action changes;
-forward OnPlayerActionChange(playerid, oldaction, newaction);
+// Called when a player's action changes. forward OnPlayerActionChange(playerid, oldaction, newaction);

 // Called when a player rams another player.